opencog/learn/Theory-Notes.md

   I dunno.

-So a big chunk of this project is to attempt to work with and solve the above limitations, by explictly attaching a symbolic representation system, Atomese, to the vetor embeddings of NN's.
+So a big chunk of this project is to attempt to work with and solve the above limitations, by explicitly attaching a symbolic representation system, Atomese, to the vector embeddings of NN's.
 How to create such attachments is the magic question being wrestled with, here.

 ### Intrefacing to LLM's
 Initalial attempts to interface with LLM's can be thought of as being a for of "dynamic prompting".
 I, as a human, have to constantly guide the LLM by creating prompts.
 Some of these are throw-away: I write them once, and discard them.
-Others, the more permanent onces, I stick into a file, and force the LLM to read the file every time (burning a bunch of tokens in the process.)
+Others, the more permanent ones, I stick into a file, and force the LLM to read the file every time (burning a bunch of tokens in the process.)

-The current design is a kind of "dynamic prompting" create a system that reminds the LLM to go through some checklist, follow some precedures, re-examine assumptions, try things a different way, run the unit tests, RTFM, all of that.
+The current design is a kind of "dynamic prompting" create a system that reminds the LLM to go through some checklist, follow some procedures, re-examine assumptions, try things a different way, run the unit tests, RTFM, all of that.
 Its "dynamic" in that such prompts would be auto-generated, contextually, depending on the problem at hand.

-The other aspect of the design is to obtain these dynamic prompts by issueing queries and deductive chains on the contents of the AtomSpace.
+The other aspect of the design is to obtain these dynamic prompts by issuing queries and deductive chains on the contents of the AtomSpace.
 That is, some collection of queries (catalog or vector of queries) sits in the AtomSpace, accessed, e.g. by DualLink, and get processed and sorted by some daemon process/thread, to generate a dynamic prompt that